-According to Oscar-winning director Danny Boyle, a sequel to "Trainspotting" is on track for development, with a new screenplay by Oscar-nominated writer John Hodge.
+According to Oscar-winning director Danny Boyle, a sequel to "Trainspotting" has now been greenlit @ TriStar with a new screenplay by Oscar-nominated writer John Hodge.

-Boyle intends to reunite the first film's original cast of Ewan McGregor, Ewan Bremner, Jonny Lee Miller, Robert Carlyle, Kevin McKidd and Kelly Macdonald.
+Boyle will reunite the first film's original crew and cast of Ewan McGregor, Ewan Bremner, Jonny Lee Miller, Robert Carlyle, Kevin McKidd and Kelly Macdonald.

 "This has been a long time coming," said Boyle.
 "There’s always been this long term plan for Trainspotting 2', if John can produce a decent enough script.
 I don’t think there will be any barriers to Ewan or any of the cast coming back.